 We are happy you have taken a moment to visit our site!
 If you have any additional questions then please call or e-mail us and our personable staff will be happy to get that information for you.
+(Please note, we do not check or respond to e-mails left over the weekend until Monday morning.)

 We are the only exclusively feline focused hospital in Charlotte.
 By focusing on a single species we can stay better informed on all the latest medical, surgical and behavioral medicine available to date for cats.